Vaitesswar/EHR_Integration_Backend/README.md

 ## Description
-This is a simple web application for doctors to create and monitor patient appointments.
+A web application for doctors to create and monitor patient appointments integrated with Epic on FHIR (https://fhir.epic.com/).

 ## Tools used
 1. NodeJS